ec49ca/NLP-project-contract-comparison/WORKFLOW.md

 **What Happens:**
 1. Orchestrator combines all agent results into a single prompt
-2. Makes final LLM call to Ollama with:
+2. Makes final LLM call using the same provider/model as used in previous steps:
    - The original user query
    - Results from all executed agents
    - Instructions to compare and synthesize